stanley-gu/standardsCh/chapter.md

 ChEBI, etc.) and links to other databases (UniProt, KEGG, Reactome, etc.).
-This annotation is a crucial feature of BioModels Database in that it permits the unambiguous identification of molecular species or reactions and enables effective search algorithms.
+This annotation is a crucial feature of BioModels Database in that it permits the unambiguous identification of molecular species or reactions and enables effective search algorithms in finding model and model components of interest.
 As of December 2012, the database contains 142,973 models, comprising of 923 models published in literature, of which roughly half are manually curated by BioModels, and 142,050 models automatically generated from the Path2Models project (<http://code.google.com/p/path2models/>), an effort aimed at automatically converting biological pathway databases (such as KEGG) into corresponding SBML models

 ### CellML Repository

 The CellML Model Repository (<http://www.cellml.org/models>) [@lloyd2008cellml]
-is a similar effort, which contains hundreds of biochemical pathway models that have been described in peer- review publications.[@beard2009cellml].
+[@beard2009cellml] is a similar effort, which contains hundreds of biochemical pathway models that have been described in peer-reviewed publications.
 CellML and the CellML Model Repository are part of the IUPS Physiome Project effort to create a virtual physiological human [@hunter2005integration].
-The explicit representation of modularity, together with the flexible nature of the CellML language which allows the description of a diverse range of cellular and subcellular systems.
+The explicit representation of modularity, together with the flexible nature of the CellML language which allows the description of a diverse range of cellular and sub-cellular systems.

 The CellML Model Repository contains over 330 freely available, quantitative models of biological processes taken from the peer-reviewed literature.
 In